 The SSAA has always and will continue to support evidence-based decision making when it comes to regulations and the fight against criminals and the use of illegal firearms.
-The key with any efforts moving forward from this inquiry will be to ensure the cause of Australia's illegal firearms market is the focus.
-In this case, the SSAA encourages a focus on Australia's porous borders through increased Customs funding and police efforts to target this country's \$15 billion per annum organised crime problems2.
+The key with any efforts moving forward from this Senate Inquiry will be to ensure the cause of Australia's illegal firearms market is the focus.
+In this case, the SSAA encourages a focus on Australia's porous borders and ports through increased Customs funding and police efforts to target this country's \$15 billion per annum serious organised crime industry2.
 Licensed firearm owners who are law abiding are not the cause of the issues being investigated in this inquiry; these members of the public are partaking in legitimate sporting and recreational pastimes.